MicrosoftDocs/azure-devops-docs/docs/pipelines/process/pipeline-default-branch.md

 ms.date: 12/13/2021
 ---

-# Pipeline default branch
+# The pipeline default branch

-A pipeline's default branch defines the pipeline version used for manual builds, [scheduled builds](scheduled-triggers.md), for [retention](../policies/retention.md), and when using [pipeline resource triggers](pipeline-triggers.md).
+A pipeline's default branch defines the pipeline version used for manual builds, [scheduled builds](scheduled-triggers.md),  [retention policies](../policies/retention.md), and in [pipeline resource triggers](pipeline-triggers.md).

-By default a pipeline's default branch setting points to the default branch of the repository that holds the pipeline's definition.
+By default, a pipeline's default branch is the default branch of the repository.

 To view and update the **Default branch for manual and scheduled builds** setting: